ruicc/purescript-vue/README.md

     npm install -g bower

-Now install `grunt` and the necessary plugins locally:
+Now install a grunt instance and plugins locally, as specified in `package.json`:

-    npm install grunt grunt-purescript grunt-contrib-clean grunt-execute
+    npm install

-And pull required dependencies using `bower`:
+And pull required dependencies specified in `bower.json`:

     bower update